 Either way, your loved one will arrive at Above It All and have a conversation with one of our addiction recovery specialists.
 The point is simple: To evaluate the specific nature and severity of your loved one’s addiction, and to develop an individualized blueprint for long-term recovery.

 The next step is detox.
-At Above It All, we offer detox in a safe and controlled setting—ensuring that the detox process happens as quickly and as painlessly as possible, without unintended side effects or relapses.
+Above It All’s partner facilities offer detox in a safe and controlled setting—ensuring that the detox process happens as quickly and as painlessly as possible, without unintended side effects or relapses.

 Think of detox as the groundwork for recovery.
 It allows your loved one to rid his or her body and mind of harmful toxins, and to truly have a clean slate on which to build a lifetime of sobriety.

 The next step is the personalized treatment process itself, which our clients find to be affirming, encouraging, and nurturing.
-Treatment happens in our inpatient center.
+Treatment happens in one of our trusted partner inpatient centers.
 This allows for around-the clock medical oversight and for easy access to necessary support structures, including both support groups and therapies.

 Life Skills and Planning

 Inpatient treatment is not the end of the recovery journey.
 Once the inpatient treatment concludes, our clients return to their everyday life, and to all the challenges that it entails—but they do not do it alone or unprepared.
 At Above It All, one of our priorities is to equip your loved one with the life skills needed to maintain sobriety, and to continue living a life of health and wellness.

 We are attentive to concerns your loved one may have about relapse.
 A big part of our treatment program focuses on identifying your loved one’s particular triggers, and providing some strategies for either dealing with those triggers, or just avoiding them altogether.